B.S. in Fermentation Science and Technology Frequently Asked Questions

 What is Fermentation Science and Technology?

-- The Fermentation Science and Technology Program is a science-based program that challenges the student to understand the chemistry, biochemistry, and microbiology of fermentation from both a food and beverage perspective.
+- The Fermentation Science and Technology Program is a science-based program that challenges you to understand the chemistry, biochemistry, and microbiology of fermentation from both a food and beverage perspective.
 Upper division courses within the major also provide extensive applied training in both food and beverage fermentation.
-The program curriculum has been developed in collaboration with and is supported by the food and beverage fermentation industry.

 - Explores the science behind and application of fermented foods and beverages, as well as fermentation in the gastrointestinal tract.